dhrrishit/email-spam-classifier/README.md

 # 🛡️ Spam Detector AI – Project Documentation

 A complete machine-learning based SMS classification system that identifies messages as **Spam** or **Ham** using NLP preprocessing, TF-IDF vectorization, and a trained Support Vector Machine (SVM) model.
-This README is generated entirely based on your *actual project files*.

 ---